 Fly overnight to the dazzling metropolis of Tokyo, the capital of Japan.
 Depending on your time of arrival the rest of the day is yours to start soaking up the local culture.
 (D)

 Explore the exciting city of Tokyo.
-Start the day with a visit to Edo Tokyo Museum before heading to the vibrant district of Asakusa, where you will visit Sensoji, Tokyo's oldest temple, and wander down Nakamise shopping street.
-After lunch, take a boat cruise on the Sumida River, passing under 12 bridges.
-Disembark in Hamarikyu garden, an Edo Period Japanese garden surrounded by the Shiodome district’s futuristic skyscrapers, a great example of how Japan is the land of contrasts.
+Today begins with a visit to Edo-Tokyo Museum before heading to the vibrant district of Asakusa, Tokyo's old town.
+Here, at its heart, is Sensoji, Tokyo's oldest temple which you will explore before wandering down Nakamise shopping street.
+Later, cruise down the Sumida River, disembarking in Hamarikyu Gardens, an Edo period Japanese garden surrounded by futuristic skyscrapers.
 (B,L)

 Transfer to the airport and fly to Sapporo.
 On arrival, transfer to your hotel, driving by the Tower Clock, an exquisite example of Meiji architecture.
 In the evening, visit the Sapporo Beer Museum followed by a 'Genghis Khan' dinner – barbeque lamb, a Sapporo special!
 (B,D)

 This morning, ascend to the Okurayama viewing point, soaring up to the summit of the Sapporo Winter Olympics ski jump by chair lift – the views over the surrounding mountains are breathtaking.
 Later, visit the pretty port town of Otaru and take some time to walk along the streets of the village.
 Also visit the Nikka whisky factory in Yoichi, before returning to Otaru to visit the Tanaka sake brewery.
 (B,L)

 Head to Jigokudani Yaen Koen.
-Walking through a picturesque forested valley, reach the steaming hot pools and spend some time watching the beautiful Japanese Macaques, or Snow Monkeys, bathe and play in the waters.
-This afternoon will be spent visiting the 7th Century Zenkoji Temple, one of Japan's most popular.
+Walk through a picturesque, forested valley to the steaming hot pools where you will spend some time watching the beautiful Japanese macaques (snow monkeys) bathe and play in the warm waters.
+The afternoon will be spent visiting the 7th-century Zenkoji Temple, one of Japan's most popular.
 (B)

-An enchanting city, Kyoto was capital for a thousand years; today it is the legacy of ancient Japan, full of tranquil temples, silk-clad geisha and sublime gardens.
-Start your day at Kinkaku-ji, known as the 'Golden Pavilion', Kyoto's most famous temple.
-Continue to Nijo Castle, and after lunch visit Sanjusangendo Temple before ending the day wandering through Nishiki Market, known as 'Kyoto's kitchen’.
-Gather tonight for a farewell dinner.
+An enchanting city, Kyoto was capital for 1,000 years; today it is the legacy of ancient Japan, full of tranquil temples, silk-clad geisha and sublime gardens.
+Start your day at Kinkakuji, the 'Golden Pavilion', Kyoto's most famous temple.
+Continue to Nijo Castle, and after lunch visit Sanjusangendo Temple before ending the day wandering through Nishiki Market, known as 'Kyoto's kitchen'.
 (B,L,D)